DataDog/documentation/content/en/tracing/profiling/_index.md

 - Because profiles are sent directly to Datadog without using the Datadog Agent, you must pass a valid [Datadog API key][4].

-- Alternativelly to passing arguments, can use environment variable to set those paramters:
+- As an alternative to passing arguments, you can use environment variable to set those parameters:

 | Arguments                     | Environment variable      | Description                                       |
 | ----------------------------- | ------------------------- | ------------------------------------------------- |